 It’s easy (and cheap!) to get to

-Phoenix Sky Harbor is one of the biggest hubs in the western United States, which means it’s easy and cheap to get to from nearly any location in the country.
+When taking flights to Phoenix, you’ll probably be landing at Phoenix Sky Harbor.
+It’s one of the biggest hubs in the western United States, which means it’s easy and cheap to get to from nearly any location in the country.
 Every day, more than 120,000 passengers arrive and depart from Sky Harbor, making it one of the busiest airports in the nation.

 It’s easy to get around in Phoenix